 Day 8: Breakfast, lunch and dinner

-We’ll make a sort stop at The V&A, a design museum in Dundee, which opened on 15 September 2018.
+On Day 9 we’ll make a short stop at The V&A, a design museum in Dundee, which opened on 15 September 2018.
 The V&A Dundee is the first design museum in Scotland and the first Victoria and Albert museum outside London.
 The V&A Dundee is also the first building in the United Kingdom designed by Kengo Kuma.

 Just before reaching Edinburgh, we’ll cross the iconic Forth Rail Bridge, which opened in 1890 and is a real Scottish landmark.
 A great photo stop and still carrying all the rail traffic across the Firth of Forth, the bridge is a marvelous sight.